Cao (Chinese surname)

 Cáo is the pinyin romanization of the Chinese surname 曹 (Cáo).
 It is listed 26th in the Song-era Hundred Family Surnames poem.
 Cao is romanized as "Tsao" in Wade-Giles (Ts'ao), which is widely adopted in Taiwan, although the apostrophe is often omitted in practice.
 It is romanized "Cho", "Tso", and "Chaw" in Cantonese; "Chou", "Chô", and "Chow" in Hokkien; and "Chau", "Chow" in Teochew.
 It is romanized "Zau" or "Dzau" in Shanghainese.

 Distribution

 Cao is the 30th-most-common surname in mainland China as of 2019 and the 58th-most-common surname on Taiwan.

-In the United States, the romanization Cao is a fairly common surname, ranked 7,425th during the 1990 census but 2,986th during the year 2000 census.
+In the United States, the romanization Cao is a fairly common surname, ranked 7,425th during the 1990 census and 2,986th during the year 2000 census.
 It is one of the few Chinese surnames whose pinyin transcription is already more common than other variants.
 The Wade transcription Tsao was only ranked 16,306th during the 1990 census and 12,580th during the year 2000 one.
 The Cantonese transcription is actually becoming less common, falling from 7,638th place to 9,925th.
 The Korean name Cho is more common still than Cao, befitting its frequency in Korea itself, where it makes up about 2% of the South Korean population: see Cho (Korean name).